Boundedness of minimal partial du Val resolutions of canonical surface foliations: Minimal partial du Val resolution

-\item (Very-ampleness) \begin{claim} The embedding dimension of each terminal foliation singularity is bounded. \end{claim} \begin{pf} By Proposition~\ref{bdd}, the index at each terminal foliation singularity is bounded in terms of $\chi(mK_\sF)$.
-Actually, it is shown that the order of each cyclic group acting at each terminal foliation singularity is bounded.
-Thus, the embedding dimension of each terminal foliation singularity is bounded.
+\item \emph{Claim.} The embedding dimension at each point at which $\sF$ is singular is bounded. \begin{pf} By Proposition~\ref{bdd}, the index at each point at which $\sF$ is terminal is bounded in terms of $\chi(mK_{\sF_c})$.
+Indeed, the proof of Proposition~\ref{bdd} in~\cite{hacon2021birational} shows that the order of each cyclic group acting at each point at which $\sF$ is terminal is bounded.
+Thus, the embedding dimension at each point at which $\sF$ is terminal is bounded.
 See for example \cite[Corollary 2.5]{reid2012surface}.
-If the action is $\frac{1}{n}(1,q)$ and $\frac{n}{n-q} = [a_1,\ldots, a_k]$, then the embedding dimension is at most $k+2$. \end{pf}
+In fact, if the action is $\frac{1}{n}(1,q)$ and $\frac{n}{n-q} = [a_1$, $\ldots$, $a_k]$, then the embedding dimension is at most $k+2$.